Frequently Asked Questions

 - Immunizations-Transfer Students: All new students must satisfy the same immunization requirements.
 Parents must present proof that immunizations have been received.

 - Record Release Form: A parent is required to sign a record release form at the time of registration.
-(Click here to download this form)
+(Click here to download this record release form)